This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The student visas are valid for one year from the date of issuance and are renewable for a similar period upon presenting official proof of continuation of study in the UAE.
 It is issued to expatriate students who are over 18 years and residing in the UAE.

-Student visas in the UAE must be sponsored by a higher education institution or by a local relative.
+UAE student visas must be sponsored by a higher education institution or a local relative.
 The applicant’s college or university will apply for their UAE student visa at the GDRFA office of the relevant emirate in which they will live.

 If their application is approved, the GDRFA will affix a Residence Visa to their passport.
-They will further receive an Emirates ID, which will be valid for the same duration as the visa.
+They will receive an Emirates ID, valid for the same duration as the visa.
 An entry permit can be applied through one of the online or offline portals.

 To learn more, please visit our article below.

-The visa costed AED 100 (BDT 2,789) for first-time issuing and renewal until now.
-Now, with the price hike, this price too is expected to have increased by AED 100.
+Initially, the visa cost was AED 100 (BDT 2,789) for first-time issuing and renewal until now.
+However, with the price hike, this price is now AED 200.

 This amount is usually paid at the time of registration.